apache/maven-site/content/markdown/ide.md

 Apache Maven with numerous features out of the box.
 The following list iterates popular IDEs in alphabetical order:

+## Apache NetBeans IDE

+Apache NetBeans includes full Maven support since 6.7, including Maven 3 support in 7.0+.
+You can open any Maven project in the IDE and start coding immediately.

+For more information see the [NetBeans.org wiki page](http://wiki.netbeans.org/Maven).

 ## Eclipse IDE - M2Eclipse

   [M2Eclipse ](http://www.eclipse.org/m2e/) is